LucaRosaldi/wpfn-notifications/README.md

 ## Shortcode

-Want to put the notifications in the page content.
+Want to put the notifications in the page content?
 No sweat: add `[wpfn_notifications]` in the editor and you’re done.

 ## The end

-I made this because I believe in using WordPress core functions whenever possible, and I did not find any valid solution to the problem of displaying multi-purpose notices in the frontend.
+I made this because I believe in using WordPress core functions whenever possible, and I did not find any valid solution for displaying multi-purpose notices in the frontend.

 For more methods and documentation, see the [codex page for WP_Error](http://codex.wordpress.org/Class_Reference/WP_Error).

-Critics, comments, suggestions and bug findings are welcome.
+Critics, comments, suggestions and bug reports are welcome.